List of Guggenheim Fellowships awarded in 1930

 Eighty-five Guggenheim Fellowships were awarded in 1930, amounting to $200,000.
 The Latin-American Exchange Fellowships were introduced this year and brought two fellows to the United States to study.
+American recipients represented 23 states and 34 institutions.
+New York University had the most faculty recipients (5), followed by University of California (4).
+Nella Larsen was the first Black woman to receive a Guggenheim.